-California Pacific Charter - Sonoma is overseen by the California Pacific Charter Schools non-profit benefit corporation.
-California Pacific Charter - San Diego is overseen by the Community Collaborative Virtual School non-profit benefit corporation.
-Community Collaborative Charter is overseen by the Community Collaborative Charter School non-profit benefit corporation.
+California Pacific Charter - Sonoma, California Pacific Charter - San Diego, and California Pacific Charter - Los Angeles are overseen by the California Pacific Charter Schools non-profit benefit corporation.
 We are proud of the esteemed and accomplished board members that make decisions in the best interest of our students and our community.
-Use the resources below to explore more about our board, upcoming and past meeting dates, agendas, accountability plans, and more.

 California Pacific Charter School Board Members